1.3 Eligibility, TULIP Application, and Training Window

 Test Your Knowledge

-A student completes a Texas-approved nurse aide course and plans to take a long break before testing.
-The student asks why the date of training completion matters.
-Which answer is best?
+A student finishes a Texas-approved nurse aide course and plans a long break before testing.
+Why does the training completion date matter?

 A